 FYI: Bryophytes are a group consisting of three divisions of non-vascular land plants (embryophytes), the liverworts, hornworts and mosses.

-With such large numbers, it is quite obvious that turmoil is just a marigold away, unless there is a system that provides every plant with it’s own exlusive unique name.
+With such large numbers, it is quite obvious that turmoil is just a marigold away, unless there is a system that provides every plant with it’s own exclusive unique name.

-I say gratefully that a slick system is already in place, and it allows plant people the world over to correspond with a given name, and that, even if they speak different languages.
+I will mention (gratefully) that a slick system is already in place, and it allows plant people the world over to correspond with a given name, and that, even if they speak different languages.
 It was invented by a Swedish fellow named Carl von Linne (Carl Linnaeus) in 1753 (or so), it has been literally used for centuries.

-Find out more about Carl Linnaeus at The Linnean Society of London.
-But there is one thing about Linnaeus’s system that scares people – it’s in Latin.
+You can read more about Carl Linnaeus at The Linnean Society of London.
+There is one thing about Linnaeus’s system that sometimes undoes people – it is in Latin.
 Why do you suppose he did that?
 It is spoken by almost no one, but it truly is a ubiquitous written language.
-So gardeners in Singapore, Edinburgh, Sydney , and Dallas will all know what Coriandrum sativums is – the green plant (if you don’t EAT it first) that the culinary spice Coriander is harvested.
+So gardeners in Singapore, Edinburgh, Sydney, and Dallas will all know what Coriandrum sativums is – the green plant (if you don’t EAT it first) that the culinary spice Coriander is harvested.